ThiagoBerrutti/store-manager/README.md

 ## Test users
-To help testing, there are five 'default' or 'root' premade users with roles assigned to them. endpoint.
+To help testing, there are five 'default' or 'root' users with roles assigned to them.

 | Username | Password | Role assigned | User Id |
 |:--- |:--- |:--- |:--- |
 | admin | admin | Administrator | 1 |